Working towards a better commute

 - Preferred sailing

-We appreciate the frustration experienced by our regular commuters on occasions when you are not able to board your usual sailing because it's too busy.
+We appreciate the frustration experienced by our regular commuters on occasions when you have not been able to board your usual sailing because it's too busy.

-Our Transport for London (TfL) licence has required us to operate on a first-come, first-served basis at the piers.
-Following discussions with TfL, however, we have agreed to trial Preferred Sailings for our Annual Season Ticket Holders in the first instance.
-We will try our utmost to allow annual season ticket holders to board their preferred sailing by creating separate queues enabling them to board first.
-The month-long trial will begin Monday 28 October 2019 at the following piers:
+Our Transport for London (TfL) licence had required us to operate on a first-come, first-served basis at the piers.
+Following discussions with TfL, however, we are now able to offer Preferred Sailings to our Annual Season Ticket Holders.
+Separate queues for Annual Season Ticket Holders now exist at the following piers:

 If you are an annual season ticket holder at any of the above piers between 16:00 and 19:00 (Monday – Friday), please do look out for the ‘Preferred Sailing’ queue or make yourself known to a member of staff and you will be able to board the vessel first!

-Please note: Preferred Sailings are being trialled initially for annual season ticket holders ONLY.
+Please note: Preferred Sailing queues are Annual Season Ticket Holders ONLY.
 If you do not yet have an Annual Season Ticket, you can purchase one instantly through our app at our manned ticket offices or by completing this form and emailing it to Thames Clippers’ Head Office.

 - Service performance